-- a) The right of appeal against a decision made as a result of a Hearing is available to an appellant following: - (i) a Stewards Hearing only if the matter is not referred to a Disciplinary Tribunal; or - (ii) a Disciplinary Tribunal, or - (iii) an Investigatory Tribunal. - b) The right of appeal is available only on the following grounds of Appeal: - (i) the severity of the Penalty; and/or - (ii) an error in the application and interpretation of the Rules; and/or - (iii) Natural Justice having been denied at the relevant Hearing. - c) Neither the appellant nor the respondent may produce any new evidence at the appeal without the prior written permission of the Tribunal.
+- a) The right of appeal against a decision made as a result of a Hearing is available to an appellant following: - (i) A Stewards Hearing only if the matter is not referred to a Disciplinary Tribunal another Judicial Body; or - (ii) A Disciplinary Tribunal, or - (iii) An Investigatory Tribunal, or. - (iv) A determination made by the National Judicial Commissioner. - b) The right of Appeal is available only on the following grounds of Appeal which must be indicated on the Notice of Intention To Appeal form: - The severity of the Penalty; and/or (i) - (ii) An error in the application and interpretation of the Rules; and/or - (iii) Natural Justice having been denied at the relevant Hearing. - c) Neither the appellant nor the respondent may produce any new evidence at the appeal without the prior written permission of the Tribunal.
 Any such request to produce new evidence must be submitted with the Notice of Appeal.
-The Tribunal shall not give permission to produce new evidence unless: - the evidence could not by reasonable diligence have been obtained by the appellant prior (i) to the conclusion of the Hearing; and - (ii) which is of sufficient value that, considered with other evidence which was before the Hearing, the Stewards or Disciplinary Tribunal may have reached a different decision. - d) KA or an SKA may appeal to an Appeal Tribunal, if they are satisfied that an appeal should be brought in the best interests of Karting. - These bodies shall cause notice of an Appeal to be served on the respondent within thirty (i) (30) days after the handing down of the decision, setting out the grounds of the Appeal, however they will not be required to pay an appeal fee.
+The Tribunal shall not give permission to produce new evidence unless: - The evidence could not by reasonable diligence have been obtained by the appellant prior (i) to the conclusion of the Hearing; and - (ii) Which is of sufficient value that, considered with other evidence which was before the Hearing, the Stewards or Disciplinary Tribunal may have reached a different decision. - d) KA or an SKA may appeal to an Appeal Tribunal, if they are satisfied that an appeal should be brought in the best interests of Karting. - These bodies shall cause notice of an Appeal to be served on the respondent within thirty (i) (30) days after the handing down of the decision, setting out the grounds of the Appeal, however they will not be required to pay an appeal fee.